 What are the benefits of a Company Car Allowance?

-- Employee has the flexibility and freedom to pick whatever car they want.
+- Freedom to pick whatever car you want.

-- If the employee already owns a car, the cash allowance can be used for other financial outgoings.
+- If you already have a car, you can use the cash allowance for other things.

 What is Company Car Mileage Allowance?

-It usually works as a reimbursement which covers expenses like fair wear and tear and running costs.
+It usually works as a reimbursement which covers expenses like fair wear and tear (see the BVRLA guidelines if leasing) and running costs.

-The approved private mileage costs for cars and vans is 45p per mile for the first 10,000 miles, then 25p per mile after that.
-If your employer isn’t reimbursing you at least that much you can claim it back from the taxman.
+The approved private mileage costs set out by HMRC for cars and vans is 45p per mile for the first 10,000 miles, then 25p per mile after that (correct at time of article publication) If your employer isn’t reimbursing you at least that much you can claim it back from the taxman.